national emblem of india

 What is the National Emblem of India?

-The national emblem of India in English is an adaptation of the Lion Capital of Ashoka, a sculpture originally erected at Sarnath, a place where Gautama Buddha first taught the Dharma.
+The original national emblem of India in English is an adaptation of the Lion Capital of Ashoka, a sculpture erected initially at Sarnath.
+In this place, Gautama Buddha first taught the Dharma.
 The statue is a three-dimensional emblem showing four lions.
-It became the emblem of the Dominion of India in December 1947, and later the emblem of the Republic of India.
+It became the emblem of the Dominion of India in December 1947 and later the symbol of the Republic of India.
 The State Emblem of India is an official seal of the Government of India.
 The national emblem of India is used on official documents, currency, and passports.
 The Union government, many state governments, and other government agencies utilize it.

 National Emblem Of India: Historical Background

-• To spread Buddhist teachings, Emperor Ashoka produced a variety of sculptures and stone carvings, the most notable of which is the Ashoka Lion Capital at Sarnath.
+• To spread Buddhist teachings, Emperor Ashoka produced various sculptures and stone carvings, the most notable of which is the Ashoka Lion Capital at Sarnath.

 • In 1905, Friedrich Oscar Oertel discovered the pillar.
 When excavating, he found three remnants of the Ashoka Pillar of Sarnath.

-• The Sarnath Museum currently houses the entire upper half of the Lion Capital that was found.
+• The Sarnath Museum currently houses the entire upper half of the found Lion Capital.

 Symbolism and Elements Within the Emblem

 The State Emblem of India is an adaptation of the Lion Capital of Asoka at Sarnath.
-In the original emblem, four lions are standing back to back on a circular abacus that rests on a bell-shaped lotus.
+In the original emblem, four lions stand back to back on a circular abacus resting on a bell-shaped lotus.
 The frieze of the abacus has sculptures in high relief of an elephant, a galloping horse, a bull, and a lion, separated by intervening Dharma Chakras.

 Symbolism of the spokes in the Ashok Chakra